0-30 days on Flipboard- What did I do and what worked? Social Media Experiment Series

 Flipping all my best articles into my blog’s magazine:

-Well it turns out a lot of my cover images are not the right size for a flipboard article- time for a hasty delve into the world of image optimization.
+Well it turns out a lot of my cover images are not the right size for a flipboard article- time for a hasty delve into the world of image optimisation.
 Hey, I did mention I was new at this right?
 Still get yourself an array of nice looking articles in your blog magazine, ready for people to read.

 Reordering my magazines: